ButterscotchV/butterscotchv.github.io/vr/slimevr-skeleton-example.md

 _Note: The input does not include the skeleton, the outline is purely for illustrative purposes._

+_Click on an image to view it larger_
 <div class="pswp-gallery">
 {% include photoswipe_image.html url='/img/vr/slime-skeleton-0.png' width='327' height='544' thumb_width='300' alt='An image of Amber wearing SlimeVR trackers, side view' %}
 {% include photoswipe_image.html url='/img/vr/slime-skeleton-0-1.png' width='327' height='544' thumb_width='300' alt='An image of Amber wearing SlimeVR trackers, angled view' %}